egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

   }

 ```
-As the focus here is more about the **Cilium Cluster Mesh** setup, we will not go into much detail about the Terraform RKE2 deployment.
-If there is demand for an in-depth blog post about Terraform RKE2 deployments, feel fee to get in touch.
+As the focus here is more on the **Cilium Cluster Mesh** setup, we will not go into much detail about the Terraform RKE2 deployment.
+If there is demand for an in-depth blog post about Terraform RKE2 deployments, feel free to get in touch.

-## Step 1: Export Kubeconfig
+## Step 1: Export kubeconfig
-Either from the Terraform execution plan or via the Rancher UI, collect the kubeconfig of the RKE2 clusters we will form the Cilium cluster mesh.
-Alternatively, we can `SSH` into one of the RKE2 master nodes and collect the `kubeconfig` found in the directory `/ect/rancher/rke2/rke2.yaml`.
+Either from the Terraform execution plan or via the Rancher UI, collect the kubeconfig of the RKE2 clusters.
+Alternatively, we can `SSH` into one of the RKE2 master nodes and collect the `kubeconfig` found in the directory `/etc/rancher/rke2/rke2.yaml`.

 ```bash
 $ export KUBECONFIG=<directory of kubeconfig>